 The rail project will be developed in three phases:

-— From the airport to a connection with SunRail’s north-south corridor (also used Amtrak trains);
+— From the airport to a connection with SunRail’s north-south corridor (also used by Amtrak trains);

 — From that connection to the Convention Center and International Drive attractions area;